 Complete the following course or any other 3-5 credit course from GEM 1 or GEM 3-6 listed on pages 48-49.

 INTR 250 Integrative Inquiry 3

-PROFESSIONAL-TECHNICAL REQUIREMENTS
+CAREER AND TECHNICAL REQUIREMENTS

-In addition to the general education requirements listed above, candidates for an A.A.S. degree must complete 45 credits or more in their specific professional-technical program.
+In addition to the general education requirements listed above, candidates for an A.A.S. degree must complete 45 credits or more in their specific career and technical program.